Sleeping with Your Eyes Open: All About Nocturnal Lagophthalmos

 Sleep with eyes open disorder is also hereditary.
 Don’t panic if you think you’re sleeping with eyes partially open; visit your doctor for some diagnostic work to pinpoint the source of your lagophthalmos.

 If you have lagophthalmos, you may sleep with your eyes partially open or open about halfway.
 This generally has the same causes and comes with the same potential complications as sleeping with your eyes completely open.
-It's more common among young children, who often grow out of condition.
+It's more common among young children, who often grow out of the condition.
 However, you should talk to your kids' eye doctor or pediatrician if it causes them discomfort or issues with vision.

 Eye moisture is vital to maintain good eye health.
 If you’re sleeping with eyes partially open every night, your eyelids are unable to create the necessary film of moisture.
 This can cause some nasty side effects.

-Sleep with eyes open disorder potential consequences;
+Sleep with eyes open disorder potential consequences:

 If you suspect you may have nocturnal lagophthalmos, talk to your doctor about treatment options.
 They may recommend at-home options like wearing eye goggles at night to help retain moisture as you sleep.
 Your doctor may also suggest: